-Patients who have congenital immune deficiencies or acquired disease (eg. treatment-induced immune deficiencies) are at increased risk for numerous types of infections while receiving healthcare.
-The specific defects of the immune system determine the types of infections that are most likely to be acquired (e.g., viral infections are associated with T-cell defects and fungal and bacterial infections occur in patients who are neutropenic).
-As a general group, immunocompromised patients can be cared for in the same environment as other patients; however, it is always best practice to minimize and prevent exposure to other patients with transmissible infections.
+Immunocompromised patients are at increased risk of infections while receiving healthcare.
+The specific defects of the immune system determine the types of infections that are most likely to be acquired (e.g., viral infections are associated with T-cell defects and fungal and bacterial infections can occur in patients who are neutropenic.
 Immunocompromised patients require a patient centred risk management approach.
-A single room is preferred if available.
-If a single room is not available, avoid placing these patients with other patients who have transmissible infections of any type, open wounds, are colonised with resistant organisms, or have prolonged lengths of stay.
+Can generally be accommodated in the same environment as other patients.
+A single room is preferred.
+Avoid placing these patients in shared rooms with patients who have prolonged lengths of stay, infectious conditions, open wounds, or are colonised with resistant organisms.